howdyband/makerteens/courses.md

 # MAKERTEENS Courses #

 Students are encouraged to take all of the following courses in this year of collegial team building under consistent mentorship of a single teacher.
 However, due to issues of credit recovery in order to stay on track for graduation, a student may exchange out of up to half of the following classes, but must retain commitment to the Tiny house construction, and parental involvement.

+Need motivation?
+When a person “falls in love”, they feel like doing all they can for the beloved.
+Love songs are full of sacrificial hyperbole and Herculean effort to demonstrate boundless love.
+Rather than wait for that to happen, each student, each hour, actively packages their life as a gift the yet unknown spouse... grandchildren....

 **Tiny House**